 In this view you can check:

-in which position did it appear in the answer?
+which position it appeared in

-what sentiment does the answer have?
+what sentiment the answer has

-which AI models generated the answers?
+which AI models generated the answers

-what sources were used?
+which sources were used

-which competitors show up for the same question?
+which competitors show up for the same question

-how does visibility change over time?
+how visibility changes over time

 To go to the prompt details: